Reginald-D/Reginald-D/README.md

 # <a href="https://www.linkedin.com/"></a>Reginald's IT and Cybersecurity Project Portfolio

 I have a real love for technology and cybersecurity.
-This world is full of challenges — and I’m here to help solve them.
-I’m here to serve and make a difference.
+This world is full of challenges, I’m here to solve them.
+Here at your service!

 ## Vulnerability Management Projects